 Events you won't want to miss!

 7 Music.
 Friday, June 22, 7.30pm.
-Rob Johnston in Concert, St John’s Chapel, St John’s Street, Chichester, PO19 1UR.
+Rob Johnston In Concert, St John’s Chapel, St John’s Street, Chichester, PO19 1UR.
 Rob Johnston returns to the Festival this year with a unique blend of instrumental acoustic guitar music and songs.
 A unique finger-style and plectrum player, Rob also uses digital effects, looping technology and even guitar percussion in his music.
-This is cutting-edge contemporary guitar playing.

 8 Music.
 Sunday, June 24, 7.30pm.
 60 Minutes Of Classical Music, Oxmarket Gallery, St Andrews Court, Off East Street, Chichester, PO19 1YH.
 Roger Clayden – cello and Christopher Taylor – piano perform a 60-minute concert.
 The programme will start with the Luigi Boccherini Concerto for Cello and Piano in B flat major, edited by Friedrich Gruetz-macher

 9 Music.
 Friday, June 22, 7.30pm.
 Steve Dummer (Clarinet) And Matthew Cooke (Piano), St Mary’s Parish Church, Church Street, Petworth, GU28 0DB.
 Stars and Stripes.
 A celebration of three giants of American classical music and music theatre.
 2018 marks the centenary of the birth of Leonard Bernstein.
 Bernstein – Sonata; Gershwin/Heifetz – Porgy and Bess Suite; Gershwin – Piano Preludes; Copland – Sonata; and Bernstein – Songs from West Side Story.
 Proceeds towards St Mary’s Organ Appeal.